 The mine’s construction team knew all this activity would wear down the concrete areas in the mine, however.
 As a result, the engineering firm associated with the project, Bateman Engineering, specified Hard-Cem as the mine’s concrete hardening technology for the primary feed silo, the agglomeration feed silo, and the large uranium ore storage silos, which are 30-meters high and 17-meters wide with walls that are 0.3-meters thick.

 Having proven its worth in demanding environments where durability is key, Hard-Cem was the ideal no-risk concrete hardening solution for this project.
 Moreover, Hard-Cem’s integral quality uniquely qualifies it for vertical applications where traditional hardeners cannot work.
-In fact, this integral hardener is engineered to extend the service life of concrete up to 6x, it will have a significant positive impact on the lifespan of the mine’s silos.
-For instance, the durability-enhancing qualities of Hard-Cem will allow the mine to stay in operation longer and this will significanly delay inevitable repair that could take storage structures out of service for prolonged periods.
+In fact, this integral hardener is engineered to double the service life of concrete, which will have a significant positive impact on the lifespan of the mine’s silos.
+For instance, the durability-enhancing qualities of Hard-Cem will allow the mine to stay in operation longer and significantly delay repair and maintenance downtime, which can take storage structures out of service for prolonged periods.
 It will also improve the structural safety of the Trekkopje mine by improving the concrete silos’ resistance to abrasion.

 Admixture for Abrasion and Erosion Resistance Unlike post-applied surface treatments that delaminate over time, or high-strength concrete that’s prone to curling and cracking, Hard-Cem integral admixture significantly reduces replacement and repair requirements and more than doubles the concrete’s wear life — lowering its embodied carbon footprint over its lifetime.